 Type 2 diabetes, which accounts for around 90% of cases of diabetes, is now at epidemic proportions.
-According to Diabetes UK, 1 in 15 people in the UK have diabetes, and this number has more than doubled in 20 years.
+According to Diabetes UK, 1 in 10 people in the UK over the age of 40 now has type 2 diabetes, and this number has more than doubled in 20 years.
 It is predicted that by 2030, 5.5 million people will have diabetes in the UK.
 The estimated annual cost of treating diabetes alone could reach £16.9 billion by 2035, which would represent 17% of the entire healthcare budget of the NHS.

 Worldwide, the prevalence of diabetes among adults over 18 years of age has risen from 4.7% in 1980 to 8.5% in 2014.
 In 2016, an estimated 1.6 million deaths were directly caused by diabetes and diabetes was the 7th leading cause of death.
 Diabetes is also a leading cause of blindness, renal failure, heart disease, stroke and leg amputation.

 Type 2 diabetes is characterised by insulin resistance, where the body can no longer respond to increasing levels of insulin.
 This results in elevation of blood glucose.
 Persistently high levels of glucose can damage cells and organs.
 It must be remembered though that high blood glucose is the symptom and not the cause of type 2 diabetes.
 Most medications lower blood glucose without reversing insulin resistance.
 Insulin resistance is implicated in a number of other chronic diseases, including atherosclerosis and cardiovascular disease, dementia, polycytic ovary syndrome and even cancer.